Home > Glossary of Terms

 CouplerA device whose purpose is to distribute optical power among two or more ports, or to concentrate optical power from two or more fibers into a single port.
 Couplers may be active or passive.
 See also: Combiner; Splitter; Star Coupler.

-Coupling EfficiencyThe fraction of available output from a radiant source which is received and transmitted by an optical fiber, The coupling efficiency for a Lambertian radiator is usually equal to the sin2 Q maximum for the optical fiber being used.
+Coupling EfficiencyThe fraction of available output from a radiant source is received and transmitted by an optical fiber, The coupling efficiency for a Lambertian radiator is usually equal to the sin2 Q maximum for the optical fiber being used.
 See also: Lambertian radiator.

 Coupling LossThe power loss suffered when transferring light from one optical device to another.
 See also: Angular misalignment loss; Extrinsic joint loss; Insertion loss; Intrinsic joint loss; Lateral offset loss.

 Critical AngleThe smallest angle at which a meridional ray may be totally reflected within a fiber at the core-cladding interface.
 When light travels in a homogeneous medium of relatively high refractive index (n1) onto an interface with a homogeneous material of lower index (n2), the critical angle is defined by sin-1 (n1/n2).
 See also: Acceptance angle; Angle of incidence;

 Cutback TechniqueA technique for measuring fiber attenuation or distortion by performing two transmission measurements.
 One is at the full length of the fiber and the other is with a portion cut back from the original length.

 TOP OF PAGE